This page describes various miscellaneous options available in Salt Cloud

 By default, Salt Cloud uses SFTP to transfer files to Linux hosts.
 However, if SFTP is not available, or specific SCP functionality is needed, Salt Cloud can be configured to use SCP instead.

-Salt allows users to create custom modules, grains, and states which can be synchronised to minions to extend Salt with further functionality.
+Salt allows users to create custom plugins such as execution, grains, and state modules which can be synchronised to minions to extend Salt with further functionality.

-This option will inform Salt Cloud to synchronise your custom modules, grains, states or all these to the minion just after it has been created.
+This option will inform Salt Cloud to synchronise your custom modules to the minion just after it has been created.
 For this to happen, the following line needs to be added to the main cloud configuration file:

 The available options for this setting are: